Chri692u/SortAlg-visualizer/README.md

 # SortAlg-visualizer
-npm build bundles into js
+npm build bundles into js.

 bundle.js should be lastest